War of the Heavenly Horses: Second expedition (102 BC)

 The court officials wanted to disband Li's expeditionary army and concentrate their resources toward fighting the Xiongnu.
 Emperor Wu refused out of fear that failure to subdue Dayuan would result in a loss of prestige with the western states.
 He responded by giving Li a much larger army as well as supply animals.
-In the autumn of 102 BC, Li set out with an army of 60,000 penal recruits and mercenaries (collectively called 惡少年, literally meaning "bad boys") and 30,000 horses along with a large number of supply animals including 100,000 oxen and 20,000 donkeys and camels.
+In the autumn of 102 BC, Li set out with an army of 60,000 penal recruits, (collectively called 惡少年, literally meaning "bad boys") and 30,000 horses along with a large number of supply animals including 100,000 oxen and 20,000 donkeys and camels.
 This time the expedition was well provisioned and had no problem dealing with the oasis states.

 Facing a determined Han expedition army, most of the Tarim Basin oasis-states simply surrendered without a fight upon seeing the overwhelming display of power.
 The only state that put up any resistance was Luntai, for which Li laid siege and had its populace massacred.
 Despite meeting no major setbacks and bypassing Yucheng entirely, Li still lost half his army to the harsh terrain and desertion by the time they reached Dayuan.
 Upon arriving at Ershi, Li immediately laid siege to it.
 A force of Wusun cavalry 2,000 strong was also present at the request of Emperor Wu, but they refused to take part in the siege out of fear of offending either parties.

 Dayuan's cavalry forces sallied out for a pitched battle in an attempt to break the siege, but they were easily defeated by the Han crossbowmen.
 Han engineers set to work on the river passing through Ershi and diverted it, leaving the city with no source of water as they had no wells.
 After a forty-day siege, the Han broke through the outer wall and captured the enemy general, Jianmi.
 The nobles of Ershi withdrew behind the inner walls and decided to offer terms of surrender.
 First they killed their king, Wugua (or Mu-Kua, Chinese: 毋寡; = Mauakes or Maues?), and sent his severed head to Li.
 Then they offered Li all the horses he wanted as well as supplies in return for the army's withdrawal, but they would kill all their horses if he did not accept.
 Li agreed to the terms, taking some 3,000 horses as well as provisions.
 Before departing, Li enthroned one of the nobles called Meicai (昧蔡) as king, since he had previously shown kindness to the Han envoys.